qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

    Safety Analysis Component Perspective

-At component level you can see inside of the component when the component consists of two or more subcomponents.
-If the component consists of only one subcomponent there results of the analysis are the same as for the feature level.
+At component level you can see inside of the component when the component consists of two or more sub-components.
+If the component consists of only one sub-component there results of the analysis are the same as for the feature level.
 So no additional consideration is needed.
-The component kvstorage consists of two subcomponents, kvs and fs.
-The dynamic diagram shows the communication between the subcomponents.
+The component kvstorage consists of two sub-components, kvs and fs.
+The dynamic diagram shows the communication between the sub-components.

 How to add new safety mitigations?